Name↕ | Country↕ | Built↕ | Wheel Arrangement↕ | Top Speed (km/h)↕ | Claim to Fame↕ |

 Iconic motorcycle manufacturers from thundering Harleys to precision Japanese engineering.

-Airports in Indonesia
+Airports in United Kingdom

-Airports in Indonesia.
+Airports in United Kingdom.